GiovineItalia/Gadfly.jl/docs/src/index.md

 establishes a mechanism which automatically reloads code after it has been modified, thereby reducing the need to restart.

-Alternatively, one can avoid the first-time-to-plot penalty altogther by ahead-of-time (AOT) compiling Gadfly into the Julia system image using [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).
+Alternatively, one can avoid the first-time-to-plot penalty altogether by ahead-of-time (AOT) compiling Gadfly into the Julia system image using [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).